 - Not enough equipment in starting packages; most users need to add 3-5 more sensors to each package

 - Re-branding from SafeMart making it confusing exactly who is providing the monitoring service

 Higher upfront costs but a mid-range monitoring rate.

 So yeah, installation is ‘free’ (because you do it yourself) and they make sure you know about that.
 But what they don’t tell you about is their shipping and other hidden costs.

 Equipment – As we show below, you can expect to pay $99-199+ for starting equipment.
 You get to choose the amount of sensors needed for your home.
 They are low cost ($14.95/window sensor and $39 for extra motions.)
 Example: We did a mock purchase for a home that needs 4 door sensors and 2 motions.
 Here is what it costs up front:

 Activation costs – Aside from Protect America who has no upfront costs; most security companies charge $99-199 for an ‘activation cost’.
 Livewatch comes in well below the average at $19.95 for a one-time activation charge.

 Monthly Prices – The monitoring fees.
 They have 3 different packages from basic to home automation.

-- $39.95 / total home.
-Get Free shipping with this one but not too many upgrades to warrant an additional $10/mo.
+- $39.95 / Total Home.
+Free shipping added but not many new features to warrant an additional $10/mo.